flowroute/flowroute-numbers-ruby/README.md

 >`blob = pnc.list_available_np_as(limit:nil)`<br>
 >`puts (blob)

-8. Save the Ruby file in your top-level **flowroute-numbers-ruby** directory with a .rb extension.
+7. Save the Ruby file on your top-level **flowroute-numbers-ruby** directory with a .rb extension.
 For example, *mycontrollers.rb*.

-9. Add Controller methods as needed.
+8. Add Controller methods as needed.
 See [Controllers](#controllers).

 #####Example Ruby file

 The following shows an example of a single Ruby file that instantiates all Controllers:

-	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
+	require 'flowroute_numbers'
 	require 'rubygems'

 	FlowrouteNumbers::Configuration.username = 'AccessKey'